-- Short-Term Intensive Workshops (36 hours total)

-- 12-Week (Part-Time or Full-Time)

-- One-Year Conservatory (Full-Time)

-- Two-Year Conservatory (Full-Time
+- Online Community Education (4 week classes, 16 hours) - Short-Term Intensive Workshops (36 hours total) - 12-Week (Part-Time or Full-Time) - One-Year Conservatory (Full-Time) - Two-Year Conservatory (Full-Time) - Associate of Occupational Studies in Acting (Method Acting) (Full-Time)

-You can begin the 12-Week, One-Year Conservatory, or Two-Year Conservatory at the beginning of any of the 12-week sessions throughout the year (Winter, Spring, Summer or Fall).
+Intensives are offered approximately every 6 weeks.
+Enrollment in the 12-Week, One-Year Conservatory, or Two-Year Conservatory may start at the beginning of any of the 12-week sessions throughout the year (Winter, Spring, Summer or Fall).
+The Associate of Occupational Studies in Acting (AOS) only enrolls in the Fall.
+Coursework taken in the 12-Week program or Conservatory will not count as credit toward the AOS degree program.
+Coursework taken in the 12-Week program counts toward Conservatory completion.
+Short-Term classes do not count toward Conservatory or Degree completion.